Leadership Positions

 Each AK BHA Regional Representative shall act as a local leader and “boots-on-the-ground” representative of their region.
 They are encouraged to meet and know the elected representatives in their region (e.g., village, city and borough), as well as other conservation organizations and state and federal wildlife and land managers.
 They will represent their region to the AK BHA Board to ensure a flow of information “from the ground up.”
 And, in turn, they shall represent AK BHA within their region in a professional manner according to AK BHA’s mission and values.

-• In some cases, this position can lead regional volunteers on special projects, form committees that volunteers can be a part of as cohorts for issues they care about but face ethical restrictions in BHA board participation. e.g “Habitat Watch”, “Forest Watch”, “Stream Watch” or break it down by community/smaller regions : “POW Watch” “Peninsula Watch” etc.
+• In some cases, this position can lead regional volunteers on special projects, form committees that volunteers can be a part of as cohorts for issues they care about but face ethical restrictions in BHA board participation. e.g “Habitat Watch”, “Forest Watch”, “Stream Watch” or break it down by community/smaller regions : "POW Watch", etc.

-The Event Chair is responsible for event coordination, promotion, and execution planning to maximize public awareness of BHA, bolster membership, fundraise, and build and foster an engaged community of advocates.
-They will work closely with the Board to ensure events are well planned, make good use of chapter funds and provide a welcoming atmosphere for a diverse array of members and prospects alike and will work with the Communications Chair to ensure events are properly promoted.
+The Events/Stewardship & Outreach Chair is responsible for helping with event coordination, promotion, and execution planning to maximize public awareness of BHA, bolster membership, fundraise, and build and foster an engaged community of advocates.
+They will integrate the bringing in of new sponsors for the chapter to bolster our in-kind donations and fundraising abilities through raffle item procurement, networking and outreach.
+They will work closely with the Events Chair and Treasurer to ensure events are well planned, make good use of chapter funds and provide a welcoming atmosphere for a diverse array of members and prospects alike and will work with the Communications Chair to ensure events are properly promoted.

 • As needed and dependent on each event and venue requirements, secure (or oversee this process) bookings/purchases/rentals for A/V equipment, chairs, tables, ‘porta potty’, beverages (beer, soda, water), food (e.g., food truck, catering, on‐site chef, etc.)